dimemajor/Custom-Odoo-Web-Report/README.md

 | Bottle (White) | 1 | 600 | 600 | ![gdrive link](https://google.com)
 | Bottle (Red) | 2 pck 1 pce | 700 | 7700 | ![gdrive link](https://google.com)

-**The image column is also accompanies a thumbnail of the photo it is linked to.**
+**The image column is also accompanied by a thumbnail of the photo it is linked to.**

 ## How it works:
 The program sets to: